tony-landreth/vim_second_brain/README.md

 ## Tags
-I've got four kinds of tags at work in my system:
+I've got three kinds of tags at work in my system:
 1. Datetime Stamps
 2. Type tags, see above
 3. Project tags